 - Do you want to read through a book of the Bible?
-I am reading through and studying the book of Galatians right now and you can join me this month as I blog through Galatians.
+I mostly read through and study books of the Bible, like the book of Galatians or Ephesians.

 - Do you want to do a topical study?
 You can use Blue Letter Bible to help you find all the verses in the Bible on a word or topic.

 - Do you want to do a character study?
 Perhaps you want to study the life of Mary, Ruth, Paul or David.